 Assemble the Tomatoes Pizzaiola

-Place tomato halves cut-side up on one half of prepared baking sheet.
+Place tomato halves, cut-side up, on one side of prepared baking sheet.

 Divide butter between each tomato well and top each with shredded mozzarella.
-Sprinkle with remaining Italian seasoning, ¼ tsp. salt, and a pinch of pepper.
+Sprinkle each with remaining Italian seasoning, ¼ tsp. salt, and a pinch of pepper.

 Roast the Green Beans and Tomatoes

-Add green beans, garlic, 2 tsp. olive oil, ¼ tsp. salt and a pinch of pepper . to empty half of baking sheet and toss to coat.
+Add green beans, garlic, 2 tsp. olive oil, ¼ tsp. salt and a pinch of pepper to empty side of baking sheet and toss to coat.

-Spread into a single layer and roast until green beans are tender and cheese is browned, 8-10 minutes.
+Spread green beans into a single layer on their side.
+Roast until green beans are tender and cheese is browned, 12-15 minutes.

 While green beans and tomatoes roast, sear chicken.